What are panic attacks and panic disorder?

-What causes panic attacks and panic disorder?
+What are the symptoms of a panic attack and panic disorder?

 Panic attacks may also be brought on by:

-- A health problem such as an overactive thyroid (hyperthyroidism), or heart or breathing problems.
+- A health problem, such as an overactive thyroid (hyperthyroidism), or heart or breathing problems.

 - Depression or another mood disorder.

-- Misusing drugs.
+- Using drugs.

 Symptoms of a panic attack may include:

 - A feeling of intense fear, terror, or anxiety.